 Compatible with Surface Dial

-The 15-inch model is the top-range of the tow, with more powerful specs and features.
-It's more pricey, catering to those who can afford it and demand more system performance.
+The 15-inch model is the top range of the two, with more powerful specs and features.
+It’s more pricey, catering to those who can afford it and demand more system performance.

 Bottom-line, there are two model tablets with different display sizes, specs, and features.
 They are catered to serve different segments, with different prices.